intelligentplant/codeless-hackathon-resource/resources/oga-dataset-explained.md

 ### Enter Query Parameters

-From the Navigator, select *OGA North Sea Production* and enter the parameters for your your query.
+From the Navigator, select *OGA North Sea Production* and enter the parameters for your query.

 For example, if we want to obtain daily readings of oil, gas and water produced by Well 1 for 1989, we’d enter the following parameters into the Industrial App Store Connect for Power BI.